 Once you have your quilt top pinned to your batting and backing fabric, you’re ready to begin quilting.
 The hardest part of making a quilt, in my opinion, is making sure that both the backing fabric and the quilt top are completely flat and straight.
 I still haven’t figured out all the tricks!
 Quilting is so fun.
 I was taught how by my friend named Sue, and I’ve had so much fun trying to figure it out since.
-Your first time will definitely not be perfect, but the more you practice, the better you’ll get!quilting a copy
+Your first time will definitely not be perfect, but the more you practice, the better you’ll get!

 There are many ways to quilt your quilt top…from tying it the old fashioned way, to stipling, to stitching in the ditch.
 Today, I’ll demonstrate my version of “stipling”.
 It is definitely not a the textbook stiple, but I really like curly-q’s and swirls, so that’s how I choose to quilt mine.
 To make these curlies, you need to be able to sew with your sewing machine in any direction.
 You can do this with a Darning Foot, and by lowering your feed dogs.
 Below is a picture of a regular quilting foot, and a darning foot so you can get the idea of what one looks like: